meker12/docs-templates/user-guide/user-guide-product-feature/XXexampleXX-detail/actions.rst

 -------------------
 XXexampleXX actions
 -------------------
-You can perform the following actions against an active, running server.

-To learn how to perform XXexampleXX actions by using your choice of interface, begin at the following sections:

-* :ref:`gui`
-* :ref:`cli`
-* :ref:`api`
+This is everything you can do with the XXexampleXX feature of the XXexampleXX product.

 Rebuild
 -------